boncey/Flickr4Java/README.md

 This is a Java API which wraps the [REST-based Flickr API](http://www.flickr.com/services/api/).

-Comments and questions should be sent to the [GitHub Repo](https://github.com/callmeal/Flickr4Java).
+Comments and questions should be raised on the [GitHub Repo issue tracker](https://github.com/boncey/Flickr4Java/issues).

 ### Usage